rdnajac/cpp-sandbox/docs/a-tour-of-cpp.md

 Use 'using' for type aliases: `using DNAStrand = std::vector<Nucleotide>;`

-> [!NOTE]
-> I don't like using these in C because they obscure the type of the variable.
+I don't like using these in C because they obscure the type of the variable.

 ## Modularity